dlang/visuald/README.md

 Tools->Options->Projects and Solutions->Visual D Settings->LDC Directories
 and GDC Directories, respectively.

-For debugging applications, you should also install cv2pdb which is now included in the Visual D installer.
-Please make sure, changes to Common7\Packages\Debugger\autoexp.dat do not mix with previous manual installations of cv2pdb.

-If you are using the Visual Studio Shell 2008 or 2010, it misses one file, that is needed for the conversion of the debug information by cv2pdb.
-This is msobj80.dll for VS2008 and msobj100.dll for VS2010 and must be extracted from a standard installation, the Visual C Express edition or the Windows SDK.
-You might also find it installed by other Microsoft products.

 Changes
 -------
 For documentation on the changes between this version and